Francois-Coleongco/MFSC/README.md

 The underlying network protocol is TCP mainly to ensure packets arrive in order, encrypted chunks arriving in sequence is obviously important haha.

-As you can guess from the directory naming, this server client model supports multiple clients writing to the file system.
+As you can guess from the directory naming, this server client model supports multiple clients reading and writing to the file system.

 ## dependencies: